LukyVj/YO-COOL-URL/README.md

 ## To be notified
 * Get the app on : [JustYo.co](http://justyo.co)
 * Add `YOCOOLURL` to your YO contacts.
-* Now you can get back to your normal life.
+* Now you can get back to your normal life, and wait to get a YO.

 ## To send COOL URLs